mmbazm/secure_license_server/README.md

 ```

 ## Sequence Diagram
-This section describes the sequences diagram of `Authentication`service:
+This section describes the sequences diagram of service:
 ```mermaid
 sequenceDiagram
     participant Client